Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 \end{section}

+\begin{section}{Shellable political structures and their stability} The structure $P_{a,b;s}$ from Example \ref{E:important}, and in particular the fact that the maximal stability of $P_{b,b;s}$ is attained when $s=b-1$, is one of the motivations for introducing the concept of \textit{shellability} in our context.

-\begin{section}{Shellable political structures and their stability} In this section, we examine a special class of political structures modeled by simplicial complexes -- those that are shellable.
+In this section, we examine a special class of political structures modeled by simplicial complexes -- those that are shellable.
 Shellability is a combinatorial property that ensures a well-behaved structure of facets and yields non-negative, interpretable entries in the $h$-vector.
 By leveraging this property, we obtain clearer insight into the stability of such structures and how it evolves under controlled modifications.
 We also consider weighted models and, in the last section, graph-based interpretations within the same combinatorial framework.

 We begin by expressing stability in terms of the $h$-vector, proceed to discuss the notion of shellability, and ultimately investigate the relevance of shellability in the context of stability and weighted political structures.